modo-lv/sekiro-checklist/pages/ashina_outskirts.md

       At [Dilapidated Temple].
   + [Fistful of Ash]

-#### Main area
+#### Outpost
 + `e l` [Ashina Soldier]s
   `:i` "this battle..."
   `:?` Two soldiers on the far platform on the right side (from the direction of the gate path), can be approached by grappling across the rooftop and the tower.
+If coming directly from the previous [sculptor's idol], it might take a few moments for the second soldier to arrive on the platform.
 - Middle building
   `:i` The one with the [Ashina Rifleman].
   + [Ceramic Shard]